About Dr. Gisele Azimi

 Gisele is an Assistant Professor joint-appointed between the Departments of Chemical Engineering & Applied Chemistry and Materials Science & Engineering at the University of Toronto.

-Her research is focused on three areas: 1) Extraction, recovery, and recycling of strategic materials ranging from iron and steel to lithium to rare earth elements and platinum group metals; 2) Development and fabrication of advanced materials and surfaces with controlled properties (such as electrochemical cells, hydrophobic, anti-scaling and self-cleaning surfaces); and 3) fundamental and experimental investigation of electrolyte systems in hydrometallurgical and electrochemical processes, including batteries.
+Her research is focused on three areas: 1) Extraction and recycling of strategic materials ranging from iron and steel to lithium to rare earth elements and platinum group metals; 2) Development of a next generation of rechargeable batteries; and 3) Developments of advanced materials with controlled properties.

-Gisele has published 18 journal papers and refereed conference publications and she continues to present her research in national and international conferences.
-She is also a co-inventor in 5 patents applications and one awarded that were filed in the US.
+Gisele has published several journal and refereed conference publications and she continues to present her research in national and international conferences.
+She is also a co-inventor in six patents applications and one awarded patent.

 After receiving her Ph.D., she completed her first post-doctoral appointment in the Department of Materials Science and Engineering at the Massachusetts Institute of Technology (MIT).
-Her research, sponsored by American Iron and Steel Institute (AISI), involved the advancement of a breakthrough technology, called molten oxide electrolysis (MOE), as a carbon-free process to extract iron from its ore for steel making.
+Her research, sponsored by American Iron and Steel Institute (AISI), involved the advancement of a breakthrough technology, molten oxide electrolysis (MOE), as a carbon-free process to extract iron from its ore for steelmaking.

-Before joining the University of Toronto as an Assistant Professor in 2014, Gisele completed her second postdoctoral appointment in the Mechanical Engineering Department (Lab for Manufacturing and Productivity) at MIT.
-Her research involved the development of advanced materials with unique controlled properties (e.g., hydrophobicity and transparency) and fabrication of innovative surfaces with macro- and nano-structures that could fundamentally improve the efficiency of power and desalination plants.
+Before joining the University of Toronto as an Assistant Professor in 2014, Gisele completed her second postdoctoral appointment in the Mechanical Engineering Department (Laboratory for Manufacturing and Productivity) at MIT.
+Her research was focused on development of advanced materials with controlled properties (e.g., hydrophobicity and scale resistance) that could significantly enhance the efficiency of a wide range of industries from energy storage to power and solar to desalination.

-She was also the lead researcher of a study where surfaces with reduced scale formation tendency were developed.
-The results of this work can benefit various industries ranging from power plants to desalination to hydrometallurgy by increasing their efficiency and lowering their maintenance costs for scale removal.
+She was also the lead researcher of a study on the development of scale resistant surfaces.
+Such surfaces could benefit various industries ranging from power plants to desalination to hydrometallurgical plants by increasing their efficiency and lowering their maintenance costs for scale removal.
 Here are the links (1) and (2) to the publications from this research.

 University of Toronto